theboshy/arithmetic_calculator_api/README.md

     "response": "<jwt_token>"
 }
 ```
+> note: tokens by default are being created with a lifespan of 1 hour, after the token expired you will
+> need to generate a new one in order to continue using the API

 this token have to be sended in the headers of the operation that you want to perform with this header name
 ```bash
   x-access-token: <jwt_token>